immu0001/Udacity-Data-Scientist-Nanodegree-TERM-1/README.md

 #### Regression:
    How Regression Works

-   Models Availabloe for Regression in Sklearn library
+   Models Available for Regression in Sklearn library

+   Deep Insights about how these Models Work

+   How to Use it With Example

 #### Classification.